Alps Hiking: Switzerland, Italy & France

 - Have dinner with your group and share stories about your first day in Zermatt.

-Day 5: Gornergrat Railway and hike & free evening in Zermatt
+Day 5: Gornergrat hike & free evening in Zermatt

 Included meal: Breakfast